Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-collection-layer-from-portal/README.md

 # Feature Collection Layer From Portal

-This sample demonstrates opening a feature collection saved as a portal item
+Create a feature collection layer from a portal item.

 ![](FeatureCollectionLayerFromPortal.png)